aendra-rininsland/bluemoji/facet/README.md

 ```

 4. The `RichText` facet identifier will now return facets for text fragments like `:party-heart:` that
-   correspond to a matching `dev.aendra.richtext.bluemoji` record in the related repo. :tada:
+   correspond to a matching `blue.moji.richtext.bluemoji` record in the related repo. :tada:

 **Note that this doesn't work anywhere yet.
 Stay tuned for a client library to render these and an enhanced Bluesky app for adding them to your account**